arrawatia/CarND-Capstone/README.md

 # Capstone project:  Programming a Real Self-Driving Car

-The goal of this project is to program Udacity's self driving car to drive around a test lot.
+The goal of this project is to program Udacity's Self-Driving Car (Carla) to drive around a test lot.

 This requires completing the ROS subsystems for planning, perception and control.
 The perception subsystem classifies the traffic lights based on camera images.
-The navigation subsystem plans the path of the car and and updates the waypoints to make the car stop at red lights.
+The planning subsystem plans the path of the car and and updates the waypoints to make the car stop at red lights.
 The control subsytem uses "drive by wire" to move the car along waypoints at the correct velocity.

 I built the project in the 2 stages

-1. Planning and Control
+**1. Planning and Control**

 I completed the ROS modules for planning and control.
 The car drove successfully around the track while stopping at red lights.
 The perception module is mocked out using the data from the simulator.

-2. Perception
+**2. Perception**

 I built a deep learning model for classifying traffic light images and used the model in the ROS module for traffic light detection.
 The car stopped at red lights by correcting classifying the images.

 The document starts by describing the overall architecture of Carla.
 It discusses how all the subsystems interact and work together.
 It then describes the implementation of the planning and control modules followed by the implementation details of the traffic light classifier.

 ## Carla System Architecture